wickedlyethan/wickedlyethan.github.io/content/blog/2025-12-03-replacing-windows-with-bazzite.md

 I want no more Windows, no apps that aren’t for gaming, and for it all to be easy enough that I can plug this system into the TV and play.
 We’ve had [moments of brilliance]({{<relref "notes/2025/2025-12-02.md">}}), but the process hasn't been smooth.

-What follows are my field notes from switching my gaming desktop from Windows to Linux, from the deliberately naive viewpoint of “why is this like this??”, as if I was a normal user trying to use my computer normally[^2].
+What follows are my field notes from switching my gaming desktop from Windows to Linux, from the deliberately naive viewpoint of “why is this like this??”, as if I was a normal user trying to use my computer normally[^2] [^3].

-This one is definitely a "living" post.
+Latest update: 2025-12-13.

 ## Installation